Supporting people and housing related support

 The aim of the Supporting People programme is to give vulnerable people the opportunity to improve their quality of life, by providing high quality housing related support services, to allow them to live independently.

-The Supporting People Team in Darlington work in partnership with Adult Social Services, Health, Probation, support providers (both local and national), and clients to promote these high quality services.
+The Supporting People Team in Darlington work in partnership with Adult Social Services, Health, Probation, support providers (both local and national), and clients to provide these high quality services.
 The programme is delivered by the local authority through over 30 different provider organisations and many different services.

 You may qualify for support if you: